Trump to withdraw US from 'Open Skies' treaty - France 24

 Washington (AFP)

-President Donald Trump plans to withdraw the United States from the Open Skies Treaty, a key defense pact with Russia designed to improve transparency and confidence between the superpowers, the New York Times reported Thursday.
+President Donald Trump announced Thursday he plans to withdraw the United States from the Open Skies Treaty with Russia, the third arms control pact Trump has abrogated since coming to office.

-Trump plans to inform Moscow on Friday that the United States will pull out of the pact, which is rooted in Cold War efforts to prevent a conflict between the two countries.

-The Times said the move could be a prelude to Washington also withdrawing from the New START Treaty which limits the number of nuclear missiles the United States and Russia can deploy.
+The US leader said Moscow had not stuck to its commitments under the 18-year-old pact, which was designed to improve military transparency and confidence between the superpowers.

+"Russia did not adhere to the treaty," Trump told reporters at the White House.

+"Effective six months from tomorrow, the United States will no longer be a party to the Treaty," Pompeo said in a statement.

+"We may, however, reconsider our withdrawal should Russia return to full compliance with the Treaty."

-The 18-year-old Open Skies agreement between Russia, the United States and 32 other countries, mostly members of the NATO alliance, permits one country's military to conduct a certain number of surveillance flights over another each year on short notice.
+The Open Skies agreement between Russia, the United States and 32 other nations permits one country's military to conduct a certain number of surveillance flights over another each year on short notice.

 The aircraft can survey the territory below, collecting information and pictures of military installations and activities.